 Adelaide also seems to have upped its game in terms of food, arts, live music, cafes and bars since I first visited over 15 years ago.
 The city that used to be known as a bit of a hole amongst Australians is now nicknamed Radelaide and often referred to as Australia’s most underrated city!

 There’s also some beautiful old architecture dotted around.
 Try North Adelaide for leafy streets and quirky bars.
-For more ideas on things to do in Adelaide, check out the blog post below.
+For more ideas, check out my blog post on the top things to do in Adelaide.

 Trips from Adelaide: Holiday Destinations